mpervaiz25/ITMS_448_Open_Source_app/README.md

 - `requests` library
 - `python-dotenv` library
 - Internet connection (to fetch live data)
+- Create a .env file and insert your own NewsAPI key

 You can install the required libraries by running the command below in your terminal/bash: